Frequently Asked Questions about Psychology

 Psychiatrists are professionals trained in medicine and they can prescribe medication in order to treat cases like depression, psychosis, schizophrenia.
 Clinical psychologists are professionals who have required theoretical and practical training in order to apply various psychological tests, to make psychological assessments, to employ various psychotherapy techniques and to consult.
 Therapy approaches of clinical psychologists have much more psycho-social-cognitive nature than being structural.
 Therapists take part in treatment process and they are professionals who have required theoretical and practical training in one or more treatment technique.
 Counselors are professionals who consult in areas they are specialized.
 Consultancy is made for finding solutions for problems that are faced in various parts of life such as industry, family, and law.

-Q7.
-What is involved in undergraduate education in psycholog?
+Q8.
+What is involved in undergraduate education in Psychology?

-Undergraduate education in psychology involves courses that are intended students to acquire skills and knowledge related to basic scientific research (such as Statistics, Research Methods, Laboratory Techniques and Instrumentation etc.), required courses (such as Clinical Psychology, Social Psychology, Experimental Psychology, Psychological Measurement, Developmental Psychology etc), applied courses (Industrial Psychology, Traffic Psychology, Psychological Testing, Clinical Observation and Interview etc) and elective courses (Cross Cultural Psychology, Evolutionary Psychology, Human Sexuality, Forensic Psychology etc).
+Undergraduate education in psychology involves courses that are intended students to acquire skills and knowledge related to basic scientific research (such as Statistics, Research Methods etc.), required courses (such as Clinical Psychology, Social Psychology, Experimental Psychology, Developmental Psychology etc), applied courses (Psychological Testing in Practice, Industrial Psychology, Traffic Psychology, Clinical Observation and Interview etc) and elective courses (Marriage and Family, Adolescence, Cross Cultural Psychology, Evolutionary Psychology, Human Sexuality, Forensic Psychology etc).
 In addition, students are required to complete two internships in our department.
 Undergraduate education in psychology should be considered as pre-specialization level.
 On the other hand, professionals who have bachelor’s degree in psychology can also work in many fields that do not require specialization.